LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/README.md

 ## Lecture
 1. Intro to Entity Framework Core
-1. Build out an MVC app with default home page
 1. Build out Entity Models (with nav props)
-1. Creation of DBContext
-1. Register the DBContext in Startup
+1. Add DBSet's to the DbContext
 1. Create relationships between entities

 ## What changed from yesterday?